Aseel27Yassin/Aseel27Yassin/README.md

 ## 🧠 About Me
 - 🎯 I'm focused on backend development & clean architecture
-- 📚 Always learning and improving
+- 📚 Always learning new technlogies and improving best practices
+- 🚀 With the fast growing of AI , I always make sure to learn how to apply it in my projects

 ## 🛠️ Tech Stack